Architecture

 Nike – Flagship Lincoln Road

-When Nike decided to open a flagship store on Lincoln Road in Miami Beach, they came to our studio to better understand the local Miami Beach culture, context and the unique context of Lincoln Road.
-The City had asked for a “Lincoln Road” store, not a generic role out or repeat of other flagship store designs.
-Touzet Studio was engaged to make the connection between the global design brand and the local culture and materials and integrate seamlessly into the historic fabric of the block.
+When Nike decided to open a flagship store on Lincoln Road in Miami Beach, they came to Touzet Studio to better understand the Miami Beach lifestyle – specifically, to better understand the unique context of Lincoln Road.
+The City had asked for a “Lincoln Road” store, not a generic rollout or repeat of other flagship store designs.
+Touzet Studio was engaged to make the connection between the global design brand and local culture integrate seamlessly into the historic fabric of the block.

 Brown Jordan Flagship

-This flagship retail project’s concept and materiality were inspired by the Dade County pine forest and coral-rock bluffs that once blanketed the project site in Miami’s Design District– and most of coastal Miami.
+This flagship retail project’s concept and materiality were inspired by the Dade County pine forest and coral-rock bluffs that once blanketed the project site.
 Less than 2 percent of this endangered pine rockland still survives.

 The building is composed of volumes that appear to rise from the park green at its southern edge.
 The first plate is clad in locally sourced Florida keystone, the same material oolitic limestone quarried locally from the coral bluffs that marked this coastal area.
 The taller, alternating plates are clad in panels that recall the dappling of daylight through the pine branches.
 These panels are fabricated from high strength, fiber-reinforced concrete.
 The interior paneling, stair treads, and cabinetry are made of reclaimed Dade County pine, salvaged from a nearby building during the process of demolition.

 As the flagship for an outdoor furniture line, it was especially important to showcase indoor/outdoor living for our subtropical climate.
-We designed a rooftop garden and exhibit areas that are open to the sky, with views of Downtown Miami, the Design District, and Biscayne Bay.
-On the ground floor, we included a modern take on a “Florida Room” that opens to a nearby park.
-All the spaces are day-lit and use local materials for a truly Florida store.
+The design features a rooftop garden and exhibit areas that are open to the sky, with views of Downtown Miami, the Design District, and Biscayne Bay.
+The ground floor includes a modern take on a “Florida Room” that opens to a nearby park.
+All the spaces are day-lit and use local materials for a truly Floridian store.

 Cat Cay Residence – Out of the Blue

-The name of the house – “Out of the Blue” came from the client and was inspired by the many layered shades of blue sea which are a hallmark of Cat Cay.
-The palette of both the architecture and the interiors of the house were inspired by nature and our desire to connect to the beauty all around.
-Most of the house has a soft palette of natural and made materials – concrete, Cuban tiles, light wood.
-The restful white and soft blues of the walls serve both as respite and contrast to the vivid colors of the tropical seas and gardens outdoors.
+The client-given name of the house, “Out of the Blue,” was inspired by the many shades of the vibrant blue sea which is a hallmark of Cat Cay.
+The palette was inspired by nature and a desire to connect to the beauty located all around the island.
+The relaxing white and pastel blues of the walls contrast the vivid colors of the tropical seas and gardens outdoors.

-The house includes Bahamian shutters, porches, breezeways, native keystone, and volume ceilings with wood cladding –elements with deep roots in Bahamian vernacular.
-The modern feel of the house is expressed in the openness of the Great Room, the immediacy of the connection to the dramatic reflecting pool outdoors, and the simple concrete decks perched above the rocks and beach below.
+The house includes Bahamian shutters, porches, breezeways, native keystone, and volume ceilings with wood cladding, all elements with deep roots in Bahamian tradition.
+The modern feel of the house is best highlighted by the openness of the Great Room, the immediacy of the connection to the dramatic reflecting pool outdoors, and the simple concrete decks perched above the rocks and beach below.
 Sliding doors in the main space retract to allow for 20 feet of gorgeous, uninterrupted ocean views.

-The Bahamian roots of the house also provide several important resiliency features: cross ventilation makes public spaces well ventilated and AC optional during much of the year.
+The Bahamian roots of the house also provide several important resiliency features.
+Cross ventilation makes public spaces well-ventilated and AC optional during much of the year.
 Elevated decks capture the breezes and shady porches block the sun.
-The mechanical and electrical is lifted from the grounds and incorporated into the architecture.
-The basement houses several large water cisterns that capture the water from the gutters and pitched roofs.

-The materials are simple to maintain in a harsh marine environment and unfussy.
+The materials are easily maintainable despite the harsh marine environment, leaving relaxation to be the top priority in this residence.
 This is a tropical beach house designed to be enjoyed with family and friends.

 Hialeah Factory Town